Why I Gave Up Everything I Own During A Global Pandemic By Kirsten McKinney with Mike Black

 Four Months Into The Project

 Mike is four months into the project now, and he’s come a long way from that guy on the street bench!
 He set up a house for e-commerce business owners, which lets him not only live rent-free for the next eighteen months but also make a profit every month.
-He is grossing $5,000 a month in revenue between that and his new marketing agency, and he just launched an e-commerce brand, which is how he hopes to ultimately reach the $1M goal.
+He is grossing $5,000 a month in revenue between that and his new marketing agency, and he just launched an e-commerce brand and he really invested for good ecommerce designs, which is how he hopes to ultimately reach the $1M goal.
 Within a week of launching, he’s already generated $1,000 in sales without marketing!

 “Going from being homeless to living rent-free in an awesome space for the next eighteen months, all within a four-month time span has been a pretty incredible journey.
 This is exactly why I wanted to do this project to show people how quickly their life can change, even when circumstances look hopeless,” Mike said.